jameselliothart/resume/JamesHartResume.md

   </span>
 </p>

-- Produced architecture and design artifacts necessary to retire a legacy application, coordinating with cross-functional teams to ensure design constraints were met by the software code development
+- Lead the analysis of requirements and feature development necessary to retire a legacy application, coordinating with cross-functional teams and ensuring seamless collaboration
-- Enhanced middle-office reconciliation applications, reducing data entry time from weeks to minutes and improving operational efficiency
+- Identified and mitigated technical risks and issues across multiple applications, providing strategic solutions
-- Identified hidden problems and patterns in data causing recurring erroneous alerts in an Exchange limit monitoring application, driving improvements to system architecture which restored system reliability and user trust
+- Debugged and maintained an Exchange limit monitoring application, ensuring optimal performance and reliability to end users
 - Developed an ETL feed mapping Exchange accounts to trader books, enabling accurate position tracking and compliance with regulatory limits
 - **Tools**: ASP.NET/C#, MSSQL, Python (Quartz), BofA NoSQL DB, Bitbucket, Jenkins, Ansible